laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 # Acknowledgments
 {:numbered="false"}

-{{dcbor}} of this document is based on the work of Wolf McNally and Christopher Allen as documented in {{-dcbor-orig}} and discussed in 2023 in the CBOR working group.
+This document is based on the work of Wolf McNally and Christopher Allen as documented in {{-dcbor-orig}} and discussed in 2023 in the CBOR working group.